gravitational/teleport/rfd/0170-package-distribution-v3.md

   * Add and remove packages/products
   * Configure repo-type-specific properties (such as APT Phased-Update-Percentage)
-* The customer-facing portion of the solution (the repos themselves) must be highly available and fault-tolerant.
-No regular maintenance tasks (such as upgrades of the solution) may result in downtime or outages of the customer-facing portion.
-Customer-facing requests (such as those generated when a customer runs `apt install`) must not run through a service that we are responsible for keeping online.
 * We cannot go with any SaaS solution except one provided by a major Cloud provider (AWS, GCP, Azure) that we already trust.
 * The solution must be manageable via some form of "GitOps", where all changes